Prevalence of rabies: Canada

-Rabies is extremely rare in Canada.
+Rabies is present in Canadian wildlife, although human rabies cases have been extremely rare in Canada in recent history.
+Dog mediated rabies has never been fully established in Canada, although it was repeatedly introduced in the country from abroad in the late 19th century and early 20th century.
 Since 1924, only 28 people have died of rabies; however, rabies is endemic in Canadian wildlife.
 As of 2025, there have been only five cases of rabies contracted domestically in Canada since 2000, and another case contracted outside Canada.
 All cases contracted in Canada were from exposure to the virus through a bat.
 The Canadian cases happened in 2000 in Quebec, in 2003 and 2019 in British Columbia, in 2007 in Alberta and in 2024 in Ontario.
-The province of Ontario continues aerial drops of baits containing rabies vaccines, which reduced the incidence of rabies by 99% since the 1990s, but continues to fight a 2015 outbreak of rabies in wild raccoons imported from the USA.
-In 2024, a child in Ontario died from rabies after contracting the virus from a bat, which was the first case of human rabies domestically contracted in Ontario since 1967.
+The province of Ontario continues aerial drops of baits containing rabies vaccines, which reduced the incidence of rabies by 99% since the 1990s, but continues to fight a 2015 outbreak of rabies in wild raccoons imported from the U.S. In 2024, a child in Ontario died from rabies after contracting the virus from a bat, which was the first case of human rabies domestically contracted in Ontario since 1967.